Jermaine0Forbes/MySQL-CheatSheet/how-to/readme.md

 - [how to create a user and grant privileges][create-user]
 - [how to change permissions and privileges for a user][permission]

+## Stuff I need to do eventually
+- how to set a variable
+- how to do an after trigger
+- how to install timezones into sql
+- is sharding possible in mysql?
+- when to use unique keys
+-  how to do normalization properly
+- how to use mysql workbench

 [restart-mysql]:#how-to-restart-mysql
 [change-timezone]:#how-to-change-the-timezone-in-mysql
 [timezone-check]:#how-to-determine-if-timezone-data-is-loaded-into-your-mysql